Matt Henningsen

 Matthew D. Henningsen (born July 9, 1999) is an American professional football defensive end for the Denver Broncos of the National Football League (NFL).
-He played college football for the Wisconsin Badgers and was drafted by the Broncos in the sixth round of the 2022 NFL draft.
+He played college football for the Wisconsin Badgers and was selected by the Broncos in the sixth round of the 2022 NFL draft.

 Professional career

 Henningsen was selected by the Denver Broncos in the sixth round, 206th overall, of the 2022 NFL draft.
 He appeared in all 17 games as a rookie.
 He finished with one sack and 21 total tackles.
 In the 2023 season, he appeared in all 17 games once again and had 19 total tackles and two passes defended.

 On August 27, 2024, Henningsen was waived by the Broncos.
 The next day, he was re-signed to the Broncos' practice squad.
 He signed a reserve/future contract with Denver on January 13, 2025.

-Upon suffering an torn Achilles during a joint practice with the San Francisco 49ers, Henningsen was designated as waived/injured on August 10, 2025.
+Upon suffering an torn Achilles during a joint practice with the San Francisco 49ers on August 7, 2025, Henningsen was designated as waived/injured three days later.
 He reverted to injured reserve the day after, ruling him out for the entire 2025 season.

+On March 11, 2026, Henningsen signed a one-year extension with the Broncos.
+On August 7, exactly a year after his previous Achilles injury, Henningsen suffered a torn Achilles in his other foot, ending his season.